aryanjais1234/restro-rox/README.md

 Follow these steps to get the project up and running on your local machine.

+### Technologies Used

+- React.js
+- JSON Server
+- HTML5 and CSS3

 ### Prerequisites

 - Node.js installed on your machine